SHIM - Particle Zoo

 Chuck Parrish - former lead player for Ray Charles, Woody Herman, Mel Torme

-David Manson is available for workshops in a variety of topics including:
+David Manson is available for clinics in a variety of topics including:

 Music Technology... using new computer applications from a musician's viewpoint